 -

-What benefits does the course offer students with and without a specific interest in starting a business?
+What benefits does the course offer students with and without a concrete interest in starting a business?
 What skills and tools does it teach them that differ from traditional entrepreneurship courses?

-The course ‘Societal Impact through Entrepreneurship’ is less about students founding a company at the end of the course.
+The course “Societal Impact through Entrepreneurship” is less about students founding a company at the end of the course.
 Rather, students should gain a critical and comprehensive understanding of sustainable and regenerative business models and understand the entrepreneurial process in order to know how innovations for sustainable development become possible.
-On the other hand, the aim is to provide students with a space in which they can explore their self-image as shapers of economic and social contexts.
-They also discuss terms and concepts such as growth, profit maximisation, leadership, competition and cooperation.
-One of the most exciting methods is that Prof Dr Rouven Seifert uses virtual reality glasses to encourage students to develop ideas.
-We also have exciting guests, such as an impact investor and Boris Kozlowski, CEO of the Hamburg Alliance for Social Entrepreneurship, with whom the students can engage in dialogue at eye level.
+On the other hand, the aim is to open up a space for students to explore their self-image as shapers of economic and social contexts.
+They also discuss terms and concepts such as growth, profit maximization, leadership, competition and cooperation.
+One of the most exciting methods is that Prof. Dr. Rouven Seifert uses virtual reality glasses to encourage students to develop ideas.
+We also have exciting guests, such as an impact investor and Boris Kozlowski, CEO of the Hamburg Alliance for Social Entrepreneurship, with whom the students can talk on an equal footing.

 -